Cracked Tires: Why Cracks Appear And How To Prevent

 Besides all these causes, the human factor also has an essential role.
 Drivers neglect tire maintenance.
 They tend to over or under-inflate them unreasonably, exposing them to their early damage.
 Extreme driving habits also severely impact the condition of the tires, causing the appearance of cracks.

 Specialists recommend replacement when it comes to severe cracks.
-It would be good to closely inspect the structure of the tire to determine the degree of affection of the cracks.
-A crack is considered severe when it penetrates deep into the tire and tends to deform the tread block structure.
+It would be good to closely inspect the structure of the tire to determine the degree of crack severity A crack is considered severe when it penetrates deep into the tire and tends to deform the tread block structure.
 Also, take into account the affected surface.
 If cracks with medium depths extend over the entire tread of the tire, it is time to make some changes.

 Many drivers are curious to know if a cracked tire can undergo a repair process.
 Well, it depends on what you mean by "repair".
 If the repair means a cosmetic correction, then yes, it is possible.
 You can do this yourself with the help of special fillers that help mask the signs of cracks on the treads and sidewalls.
 This procedure could work in the case of minor and shallow cracks.